-For details about how to design the PCB, refer to TI application report, PowerPADTM Thermally Enhanced Package SLMA002 and TI application brief, PowerPADTM Made Easy, SLMA004 available at www.ti.com.
+For details about how to design the PCB, refer to TI application report, PowerPADTM Thermally Enhanced Package (SLMA002) and TI application brief, PowerPADTM Made Easy, (SLMA004) available at www.ti.com.

 In general, the more copper area that can be provided, the more power can be dissipated.
-Figure 19 shows thermal resistance vs. copper plane area for both a single-sided PCB with 2-oz copper heatsink area, and a 4-layer PCB with 1-oz copper and a solid ground plane.
-Both PCBs are 76 mm x 114 mm, and 1.6 mm thick.
-It can be seen that the heatsink effectiveness increases rapidly to about 20 cm2, then levels off somewhat for larger areas.
+Figure 21 shows thermal resistance versus copper plane area for both a single-sided PCB with 2-oz copper heatsink area, and a 4-layer PCB with 1-oz copper and a solid ground plane.
+Both PCBs are 76 mm x 114 mm, and 1.6-mm thick.
+The heatsink effectiveness increases rapidly to about 20 cm2, then levels off somewhat for larger areas.

 Six pins on the center of each side of the package are also connected to the device ground.
-A copper area can be used on the PCB that connects to the PowerPADTM as well as to all the ground pins on each side of the device.
+A copper area can be used on the PCB that connects to the PowerPAD as well as to all the ground pins on each side of the device.
 This is especially useful for single-layer PCB designs.